cronbi/Redis_Chatbot/README.md

 3. In your chatbot terminal, initiate interactions (e.g., join a channel, send messages).

 4. Observe the real-time output in the Redis monitor terminal.
-Screenshot the output for at least three different user inputs to your bot.

 ## Example